 Senator Rod Whittemore

-Prior to founding his family’s business in 1970, he was an insurance agent for three years.
-He is also a veteran of six years in the Army National Guard, attached to the 112th Air Ambulance Company.
+Prior to founding his family’s business in 1970, he was an insurance agent for three years with John Hancock.
+Senator Whittemore is also a veteran of six years in the Army National Guard, attached to the 112th Air Ambulance Company.

 Senator Whittemore served on the Governor’s Task Force for ATV Legislation, as well as on several National Dealer Councils for the Outdoor Power Equipment Industry and is active in several outdoor industry related organizations, including the Recreational Motorsports Association of Maine and the Skowhegan Sportsman Club.
 Senator Whittemore is also a member of the NRA and the National Federation of Independent Businesses.

 An outdoor enthusiast, sailor, RVer, hiker, and cyclist, Senator Whittemore lives in Skowhegan with his wife, Coralee (Arsenault) Whittemore.
 They have three grown sons, Jason, Jeremy, and Chad, who are all married and have blessed the Senator and his wife with eight grandchildren.